How We Work Together

 Where Do Providers Fit In?

-CSC’s System of Care contracts with 44 agencies to provide 64 programs to children and families in Palm Beach County.
-These providers work together in a collaborative manner to ensure families don’t fall through the cracks as they grow.
+Our contracted providers work together in a collaborative manner to ensure families don’t fall through the cracks as they grow.
 For example, a family that received nurse home visiting when their baby was young may later receive a child care scholarship so their young child can attend an early care & education site.
 That same family may join parent-child literacy activities at their neighborhood BRIDGES – all in an effort to prepare that child for success in school.

 Providers are monitored regularly by CSC staff to ensure they are meeting their contractual goals.
 Providers also are encouraged to work together with CSC to address systemic issues that may impact families’ abilities to succeed.